HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/2 Understanding the exam.md

 ### Historical Evolution

 The question pool has evolved over decades and is managed by committee.
 This creates some interesting dynamics:

-- Changes tend to happen slowly and conservatively
+- Changes tend to happen slowly and conservatively.
-- Content may reflect both cutting-edge technology and legacy practices
+- Content may reflect both cutting-edge technology and legacy practices.
-- Removing topics requires convincing evidence it's no longer relevant
+- Removing topics requires convincing evidence it's no longer relevant.
-- The committee strives for consensus across many different perspectives
+- The committee strives for consensus across many different perspectives.

 ## Focus on What Matters For You